ARV Too High? Here's What to Do About Overpriced Prizes

 Why Are ARVs So High?

 When sponsors set up sweepstakes, they determine the ARV of the prizes to be awarded.
-But remember that ARV stands for "Approximate Retail Value," and that the name has "approximate" in it for a good reason: the sponsors are really just guessing how much the prize will be worth when the winner receives it.
+But remember that ARV stands for "Approximate Retail Value," and that the name has "approximate" in it for a good reason: the sponsors are estimating how much the prize will be worth when the winner receives it.

-Take, for example, a vacation sweepstakes that is giving away a trip to Las Vegas including airfare, hotel, and event tickets that must be taken by the winner within a year of the award date.
-In this simple vacation prize, you have three variables to estimate for the ARV:
+Take, for example, a vacation sweepstakes that is giving away a trip to Las Vegas including airfare, hotel, and event tickets.
+With this prize, you have three variables to estimate for the ARV:

 - The cost of the airfare